Michael Karp never considered himself a rebel.

 A former attorney, Michael was used to going by the book – literally.
 But after he retired, he realized that there were ways he could use his knowledge to give back to the community.

 First he started giving volunteer legal counsel to seniors in need at Senior Friendship Centers.
-Next, he started a discussion group called “What’s Happening” on Fridays in the center.
-Now participants from that group have asked him to start a new discussion group – the “Aging Rebels,” which will meet each Tuesday in August from 1:30-3:00 p.m. in the Wellman Room in Sarasota.
+Next, he started a discussion group called “What’s Happening” on Fridays in the center, and next, a discussion group called “Aging Rebels,” which meets each Tuesday from 1:30-3:00 p.m. in the Wellman Room in Sarasota.

-While “What’s Happening” is mostly a discussion about politics and what’s going on in the world, the “Aging Rebels” group will tackle topics such as loneliness, finances, physical and mental limitations, responsibilities, fear of aging, fear of dying and anything having to do with the aging process.
+While “What’s Happening” is mostly a discussion about politics and what’s going on in the world, the “Aging Rebels” group tackles topics such as loneliness, finances, physical and mental limitations, responsibilities, fear of aging, fear of dying and anything having to do with the aging process.

 “Aging is inevitable for all of us,” he says.
 “You don’t have to be 90 to worry about aging.
 As we age more questions come to the surface – ‘Why am I here?’
 ‘What is my purpose?’”

-Michael began asking those questions about seven years ago when his wife Rhoda was diagnosed with dementia.
+Michael began asking those questions about eight years ago when his wife Rhoda was diagnosed with dementia.
 Once full of life and involved in the community, he noticed her becoming withdrawn and quiet.

 “She would stare at the TV not knowing what was on,” he says.
 “She became embarrassed when she would forget her words, so she didn’t talk as much.
 She had been so vital and it was hard for me to watch her retreat inward.”